 Morgan comes to Berry Hill with a Bachelor’s degree in Animal Science and an interest in becoming a veterinarian herself.
 She has completed level 2 in Fear Free training as well as a Master’s Degree in Human – Canine Life Sciences.
 Her passion for caring for animals led to her volunteering at the Humane Society and also to working at Berry Hill Vet Center, where she assists the veterinarians every day.
 She is always busy and she is amazing at keeping the flow at our active hospital.
 Morgan wants to give back to animals, because they give to us endlessly, in so many ways.
 She is the proud owner of two dogs, Cynder and Lilah, and one cat named Bonnie.

 Client Care Representative

 Sam is one of our skilled staff members at the front desk.
 She is most inspired by people with drive and ambition, but also compassion and intelligence.
 This may be why she has found a home at Berry Hill, surrounded by so many people working to care for the needs of animals.
 Sam is happy to be a helper in that regard.
 Sam has interests in music and nature.
 She has two beloved cats at home.
 Gretchen is a sweet gray lady and Wyden is a little young black panther who was lovingly hand-raised with his siblings by employees at Berry Hill.

 Shawniall has been with Berry Hill since August 2017.
 While at work, she is most concerned with providing our patients with a stress free and positive experience at the clinic.
 Shawniall has the special talent of designing and sewing her own scrubs.
-She is a confessed cat lover and has three of her own fur babies at home: Mateo the lover of food, Darlington the mature tuxedo cat, and Karma the little black female who has the sassy attitude of a princess and who was hand-raised with love by our BHVC staff members.
+She is a confessed cat lover and has three of her own fur babies at home: Karma, Mateo, Orvil and Quill.

 Client Care Representative